aave/aip/content/aips/AIP-20.md

 As a complementary final action following the AIP 18,

-This proposal extends the ability for the Safety Module contracts (stkAAVE and stkABPT) to transfer the AAVE rewards out of the Aave Ecosystem Reserve indefinitely.
+This proposal extends the ability for the Safety Module contracts (stkAAVE and stkABPT) to transfer the AAVE rewards out of the Aave Ecosystem Reserve for the next year onwards (200750 AAVE each, 401500 AAVE for both staking contracts).

-Doing so will allow continuation of the safety incentives.
+Doing so will allow continuation of the safety incentives for at least one year.

 This will remove the need for periodic quarterly review of the emission scheme, changing the approach to an on demand emission review when the community deems necessary.

-Safety Incentives will remain active and with the same emission rate until the ecosystem reserve is empty or the community consensus vote on a change, whichever comes first.
+Only one yearly review will be required.

 # ARC content in short

-* With the AIP-18 and this proposal, Safety Incentives are maintained until a change is implemented.
+* With the AIP-18 and this proposal, Safety Incentives are maintained until a change is implemented for the next year.

 # Relevant Links